TUDelft-PRIME-Books/Linear-Algebra/Chapter1/Inner_Product.md

 :::

-In the parallelogram  $OABC$  the sum of the squares of lengths of the four sides equals the sum the squares of lengths of the diagonals.
+In the parallelogram  $OABC$  the sum of the squares of the lengths of the four sides equals the sum the squares of the lengths of the diagonals.

 $$
 \begin{array}{ll}